-Individuals should determine whether to apply as an independent researcher or a mentored research scientist (e.g., mentored scientists are generally funded by another investigator's grant).
+Individuals should determine whether to apply as an independent researcher or a mentored research scientist (e.g., mentored scientists are generally funded by another investigator's grant), which may be different from prior applications/awards.
 Since the Institutes and Centers (ICs) apply varying criteria to these categories, applicants are strongly encouraged to contact the most appropriate LRP IC Liaison(s) for guidance before beginning the application.
 The list of LRP IC Liaisons can be found on the Contact & Engage page.

 There are many attachments requested during the online application process.
 The table below lists the required attachments, organized by type of document, who needs to submit it, and researcher type (i.e., mentored research scientist or independent researcher).

 - An Institutional Business Official (IBO) to verify eligibility and employment; and

 - A minimum of three reference letters (7,500 character limit), but no more than five will be accepted.
 For mentored research scientists, one of the reference letters must be from the mentor.

 |Instructions: Submit a Biosketch in a specified NIH format.
 It is not necessary to have a well-established career to apply to the LRP, but the Biosketch should include a list of significant honors and grants.
 An NIH Biosketch cannot exceed five (5) pages.|

 NIH Biosketch (Mentor)

 |Instructions: Submit your Mentor's Biosketch in a specified NIH format.
 An NIH Biosketch cannot exceed five (5) pages.|

 |Instructions: If another laboratory staff member will be involved in your mentoring, you should also submit this staff member’s Biosketch.
 The Biosketch must be in a specified NIH format and cannot exceed five (5) pages.
 Only one additional Biosketch may be attached to an application.|